DeCenter-AI/decenter-ai.streamlit.app/README.md

 We would like to thank the following individuals and organizations for their contributions to DeCenter AI:

-- Caleb Lucas for his support and encouragement
+- Dinesh for his support, contribution and encouragement
 - Our dedicated community developers for their valuable feedback and support.

 ## Support